Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

 Some informations regarding the Tulip-Python releases pushed on the Python Packaging Index:

+    * **4.8.1** : based on Tulip 4.8.1 released on 16/02/2016

+        * add new convenient methods for getting / setting multiple properties values of nodes and edges, trough the use of a dictionnary, in the tlp.Graph class (see updated documentation)

+        * some bugs fixes

     * **4.8.0.post1** :

         * Fix crash on MacOS when calling OGDF layout algorithms